 Medigap (Medicare Supplement Insurance) Policy - Medicare supplement insurance sold by private insurance companies to fill gaps in Original Medicare.
 Medigap policies only work with Original Medicare.
-(A Medicare Advantage Plan is not a Medigap policy.)
+(A Medicare Advantage plan isn't a Medigap policy.)

-Member (Member of our Plan, or Plan Member) - A person with Medicare who is eligible to get covered services, who has enrolled in our plan, and whose enrollment has been confirmed by the Centers for Medicare & Medicaid Services (CMS).
+Member (member of our plan, or plan member) - A person with Medicare who is eligible to get covered services, who has enrolled in our plan, and whose enrollment has been confirmed by the Centers for Medicare & Medicaid Services (CMS).

 Network Pharmacy - A pharmacy that contracts with our plan where members of our plan can get their prescription drug benefits.
-In most cases, your prescriptions are covered only if they are filled at one of our network pharmacies.
+In most cases, your prescriptions are covered only if they're filled at one of our network pharmacies.